abigail-ryan/mindful-habit/README.md

 **Mindful Habit - Index page HTML validation**
 ![Screenshot of w3c validation errors - index page](documentation/w3-validator-index-errors.PNG)

-This returned errors with my code where I had an extra icon tag in the header, and I had missed a closing tag on my “a” element for the Home navigation item.
+This returned errors with my code where I had an extra icon tag in the header, and I had missed a closing tag on my a element for the Home navigation item.
 Once I fixed these errors, I checked my code for similar errors on my gallery and bookings pages and fixed these before rerunning the process.

 ![Screenshot of w3c validation errors - index page](documentation/w3-validator-index-errors-1.PNG)
 ![Screenshot of w3c validation errors - index page](documentation/w3-validator-index-errors-2.PNG)

 This time there was again some simple errors.
-I went back to my code and removed the disablepictureinpucture on the video.
+I went back to my code and removed the disablepictureinpucture attribute on the video.
 I changed the error id’s to classes instead and renamed them to make more sense for their use.
 I removed the button element and added a class, that I applied my original styling to.
 I fixed the iframe issue on all pages before running the process again.

 ![Screenshot of w3c validation no errors - index page](documentation/w3-validator-index-no-errors.PNG)